Modbury Tournament Definitions

 Rate of play: 1 hour plus 30 seconds per move.
 1 game per night.

-The Club Championship is held between May and August, exact dates to be determined each year.
-When determining the dates, we try to avoid scheduling a round on a long weekend.
+The Club Championship is held each year.
+When determining the dates, we try to avoid scheduling a round on a long weekend or other significant events.
+Please check the schedule for the specific dates.

 The tournament is typically a 9 round swiss, depending on the number of players.
 If there are 10 or fewer players, it can be played as a Round Robin.